PradeepJaiswar/mcp-server-upstox-api/README.md

 - "Check the execution status of order xxxxxxxxxxxxxxx"
 - "View the details of my recent order xxxxxxxxxxxxxxx"

+### Trades
+- "Show me my trades for today"
+- "What trades have I executed today?"
+- "Get my daily trade history"
+- "List all my completed trades for the day"
+- "Show me my trade details with execution prices"

 ## Available Endpoints

 | Endpoint | Method | Description |